The AI Revolution: 2025 and Beyond

 Remote Patient Monitoring

-AI-enabled telehealth systems helped monitor patients remotely, reducing hospital burden and minimizing exposure risks while ensuring continued care for those in isolation.
+AI-enabled telehealth systems monitored patients remotely, reducing hospital burden and minimizing exposure risks while ensuring continuous care for those in isolation.

-Through these applications, AI demonstrated its potential to transform global health crisis response and laid the groundwork for future pandemic preparedness.
+Through these applications, AI demonstrated its profound potential to transform global health crisis response, laying crucial groundwork for future pandemic preparedness.

 The Impact of AI on Society